2008 Pittsburgh Steelers season: Preseason

 Pittsburgh opened their pre-season schedule with a 16–10 victory over the Philadelphia Eagles.
 The Steelers scored on their first possession, after driving 80 yards on eight plays.
 Ben Roethlisberger's 19-yard touchdown pass to Santonio Holmes completed the drive.
 In the first quarter, Charlie Batch was removed from the game after breaking his clavicle.
 Jeff Reed converted three field goals from 20, 24, and 50 yards.
 Toronto's Rogers Centre hosted the second pre-season game; it was the first pre-season game Pittsburgh played in Toronto since 1960.
 Pittsburgh's starting offense played longer in the second game.
 Willie Parker increased his output over the first game by playing on third downs.
-However, the team failed run the ball consistently and struggled on defense, losing the game 24–21.
+However, the team failed to run the ball consistently and struggled on defense, losing the game 24–21.
 "We fell short essentially in all three phases," stated coach Tomlin after the game.

 Pittsburgh traveled to Minnesota to play the Vikings for their third pre-season game.
 The Steelers's defense held the Vikings early, led by Aaron Smith who had three tackles, including one sack, in the first quarter.
 The offense failed to score a touchdown, with Rashard Mendenhall fumbling twice.
 Quarterback Byron Leftwich, who was signed to replace the injured Batch, lead the team with 129 yards passing.
 Jeff Reed accounted for all of the Steelers' points, kicking four field goals—the final with 4 seconds remaining—to give Pittsburgh a 12–10 victory.
 Entering their final pre-season game the Steelers had selected every starting player except the punter.
-Carolina tied the game with 1:54 remaining in regulation, but rookie Dennis Dixon lead the Steelers on a 47-yard drive, which was capped with Reed kicking the game winning 43-yard field goal as time expired.
-After the three point victory, Tomlin stated, "It has been a pleasure working with this group guys, but it is that time of year where we need to make tough decisions."
+Carolina tied the game with 1:54 remaining in regulation, but rookie Dennis Dixon led the Steelers on a 47-yard drive, which was capped with Reed kicking the game winning 43-yard field goal as time expired.
+After the three point victory, Tomlin stated, "It has been a pleasure working with this group of guys, but it is that time of year where we need to make tough decisions."
 The Steelers cut 22 players on August 30, to bring their roster to the required 53 player total.
 The following day the Steelers signed nine players from their pre-season team to the practice squad.